-Objectives and content Objectives: Knowledge on the fundamental functions of common medical imaging methods from a medical point of view • Knowledge of the characteristics of human tissues and their visualisation by imaging techniques Knowledge on the specufic problems of different techniques Understanding for the role of different techniques Knowledge on the demand for future medicine Content: The functioning of commonly used medical imaging techniques from a medical doctor's point of view are addressed and related to specific characteristics of human tissues (X-ray density, relaxivity, water content...).
+Objectives and content Objectives:

+Knowledge on the fundamental functions of common medical imaging methods from a medical point of view Knowledge of the characteristics of human tissues and their visualisation by imaging techniques Knowledge on the specufic problems of different techniques Understanding for the role of different techniques Knowledge on the demand for future medicine

+Content:

+The functioning of commonly used medical imaging techniques from a medical doctor's point of view are addressed and related to specific characteristics of human tissues (X-ray density, relaxivity, water content).
 Thus, the different imaging of diverse tissues by the respective imaging techniques are explained.
 The limitations odf the different methodological approaches are demonstrated.
 Demands for future medical imaging techniques with respect to still unanswered medical issues are addressed.

+Literature

+Teaching Seminar

-Literature Seminar Teaching Prerequisite for the Seminar certificate admission to any examination Work load Time of attendance: 1 SWS Seminar Autonomous work: Preparation of the Lectures and Tutorials, Learning of the respective structures and functions Frequency Every summer semester Duration One semester
+Prerequisite for the admission to any examination Seminar certificate

+Work load Time of attendance: 1 SWS Seminar Autonomous work: Preparation of the Seminars, Learning of the respective structures and functions

+Frequency Every summer semester

+Duration One semester

-Prof. Dr. Martin Skalej (FME-ZRAD-INR)
+Responsible person Prof. Dr. med.
+Maciej Pech (FME-ZRAD-KRN)